afinemax/afinemax/README.md

 • Searching for and placing Gamma-ray fluence limits on Fast Radio Bursts (FRBs) using Swift/Bat space-based telescope and ground-based radio telescope CHIME ⚡ 🛰️ [Project Repo](https://github.com/afinemax/swift-bat) <br>

+### Hire Me!
+I'm open to collaborations, research opportunities, and consulting in astronomy, data science, machine learning, and Python software development.
+If you're looking for someone with technical expertise, a strong research background, let's connect!

 ### About Me:

 My name is Max Fine.
 I'm a graduate student studying Physics & Astrophysics at the University of Amsterdam.
 I am a member of the [Astro Flash](https://astroflash-frb.github.io/) research group at the University of Amsterdam, the [CHIME/FRB](https://www.chime-frb.ca/) collaboration, and [POSSUM](https://askap.org/possum/).
 This past summer, I worked at Astron - the Dutch Radio astronomy institute.
 I earned my undergraduate degree from the University of Toronto (with Honors)  in Canada!
 I am originally from St. Augustine, Florida.